 Overview

 At Etumos, we come across the question all the time: “Can we do [insert really cool idea here] in this email?”
 And the answer is typically, “Yes! … with a few considerations.”
-If you’re interested in implementing things like personalization, emojis, videos, GIFs, fonts, or interactive elements to your content, first think about whether it might be OK that your emails may not look the same to every recipient.
+If you’re interested in implementing things like personalization, emojis, videos, GIFs, fonts, or interactive elements to your email marketing content, first think about whether it might be OK that your emails may not look the same to every recipient.

 If that sounds like a complicated answer, that’s because it is.
 Developers are accustomed to cool features available on web browsers, and your graphic designer will have strict brand standards they will want to apply across all marketing content.
 However, developing for email is a bit different, simply because there is less standardization across email clients (I’m looking at you, Outlook 🤨).